themesberg/flowbite/content/components/tables.md

 ## Table with users

-Use this example to show a search bar that can be used to filter data inside the table component.
+Use this example of a table where we show a data set of users and showing a profile picture, name, email, online status, and more.

-{{< example github="components/tables.md" class="overflow-hidden" show_dark=true >}}
+{{< example id="table-users-example" github="components/tables.md" class="overflow-hidden" show_dark=true >}}
 <div class="overflow-x-auto relative shadow-md sm:rounded-lg">
     <div class="flex justify-between items-center py-4 bg-white dark:bg-gray-800">
         <div>